jimurrito/Podmanix/README.md

 # Podmanix

-A NixOS module for declaratively managing rootless Podman containers via Docker Compose.
+A NixOS module for declaratively managing rootless Podman containers via `podman-compose`.
 Podmanix handles the full lifecycle of containerized services — initialization, automatic updates, firewall rules, and encrypted backups — all driven by a single `services.podmanix` configuration block.

 ## Features

-- **Rootless containers** — each service runs as its own unprivileged system user
+- **Rootless containers** — each service runs as its own unprivileged system user; services can also be run as root by setting `user = "root"`
-- **Docker Compose support** — bring your existing `compose.yml` files
+- **`podman-compose` support** — bring your existing `compose.yml` files; Podmanix uses `podman-compose` (not Docker Compose) to manage container stacks, though the two are largely compatible
 - **Automatic updates** — scheduled image pulls and service restarts via systemd timers
 - **Encrypted backups** — integrated with [Burenix](https://forgejo.immerhouse.com/jimurrito/burenix) for scheduled, encrypted, compressed backups
 - **Firewall management** — per-service TCP/UDP port rules